 That's right.
-A behemoth stack of French toast made from--believe it--thick-sliced banana bread.
-Sort of makes you believe in Santa, too, doesn't it?
+A behemoth stack of French toast made from—believe it—thickly sliced banana bread.
+Sort of makes you believe in magic, doesn't it?

 Spicy Eggs in Hell29/53

 Eggs in hell?
 It's an edible incarnation of Dante's inferno.
 Don't worry, it's far more fetching than he'd have you believe.